voxpelli/linemod-core/README.md

 ## Available modifications

-All linemods are added at the end of the file they are supposed to apply to
+Linemods are added at the end of the line they are supposed to apply to.

 ### `linemod-prefix-with:`